jose-hirmas/mdefportafolio/docs/seminars/03-BioAgro Zero.md

 - Explore biomimesis
 - Do more experiments of cooking some biomaterials.
 - Read scientific papers for the "truth"
-- Plant something in house.
+- Grow something in house.